 Allison is a Licensed Professional Counselor (LPC).
 She obtained a Master’s Degree in Psychology and Clinical Counseling from Rosalind Franklin University of Medicine and Science in North Chicago, Illinois.

-As a therapist, Allison’s goal is to consistently hold a safe space for her clients to explore their inner selves.
+At Colorado Women’s Center, Allison’s goal is to consistently hold a safe space for her clients to explore their inner selves.
 She is there to guide, observe, suggest, and provide education so that each client can find their individual path to success and balance.
 She believes that true healing can only come through an individual’s personal commitment to their own happiness, so the core tenet of her work is to assist clients in re-connecting with their own inner wisdom.
 No matter our age, we all contain the essential capacity to heal ourselves and build the lives we want to lead.
 Seeking guidance is often the hardest but most crucial step in our journey.
 The very act of reaching out for help reveals that our inner wisdom is already in the driver’s seat ready to take the lead if we choose to allow it!

 Allison’s approach is client-centered and focuses on strengthening our essential mind-body connection.
 Her work is influenced by Mindfulness-Based Techniques (MBT), yoga psychology, cognitive behavioral approaches (CBT), attachment theory, conflict resolution, dialectical behavior therapy approaches (DBT), non-verbal expressive exercises (art therapy), internal family systems approaches (IFS), and generational trauma principles.
 She has experience working with those struggling to adjust to life changes, individuals experiencing life crises or career dissatisfaction, mood disorders, anxiety, trauma and abuse, anger management and aggression, conflictual family relationships, school-related struggles, struggles relating to adoption and foster care, and those struggling with a history of suicidal ideation or attempts.